If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What happens once the investigation is over?

-The investigation report tells the employer whether the investigator thinks sexual harassment happened and, if so, what actions they recommend to keep the workplace safe from sexual harassment in the future.
+The investigation report informs the employer whether the investigator believes sexual harassment occurred and recommends actions to maintain a safe workplace.

 What to do if you’re not happy with the outcome

 If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the Canada Labour Code, its regulations, and the Canadian Human Rights Act.
-In that case, you might consider talking with a lawyer, who can help you figure out what to do next.
-See How to find and work with a lawyer.
-Here are some things you might consider:
+Here are some things you might do.
+First, though, consider consulting a lawyer.